bgo-bioimagerie/platformmanager/doc/content/modules/module/booking.md

 For information on reservation.
 Can be set as mandatory.

+To limit supplementaries to specific choices, set name as:

+    name:value1:value2:value3

 #### Packages

 A resource can be shared out in packages.
 So, when making a reservation for a specific resource, users can choose one of its packages.